lookoutconference/lookoutconference.github.io/pages/postcard.md

 * **Important Deadline:** All postcards must be received by no later than March 20, 2026.
 * **Exhibition Goal:** The reason for this exhibition is to encourage engagement in the conference and lookouts
 * **Awards:** NILC atendees will vote on a first, second, and third place postcard!
-We will either present (if artist in attendance) or mail small awards (if they are not present).
+We will present (if artist in attendance) or mail small awards (if they are not present).

 ---